pushkarev-alexandr/apushkarev_scripts/README.md

 ### Custom
 - **CustomGuides.py**: Adds rule of thirds and symmetry guides to the viewer.
 Also adds a new matte format 2.387 for 2048x858.
+- **autosaveToFolder.py**: Sets Nuke's autosave to the 'autosaves' folder next to the script

 ### File
 - **openCopy.py**: Copies the selected script to the temp folder and opens it so as not to modify the user's script